-written by Jeff Logan – owner of the Branson Bank Building
+written by Jeff Logan – former owner of the Branson Bank Building

 You may have noticed the small but attractive tan brick building at 110 E. Second Street that has Mitchell’s only gargoyles and a 36 foot wide stained glass transom window spanning the front.
 The interior has a mezzanine along the length of the back wall.
 It was built as a bank building in 1916 and currently houses Kelly Gross’s insurance agency.

 It was built by George E. Logan (my grandfather) for local banker O.L.
 Branson.
 Fortunately my grandfather commissioned prominent Minneapolis architects Purcell and Elmslie, leading proponents of Frank Lloyd Wright and the Prairie School of Architecture to design it.
 The resultant Branson Bank Building is not only architecturally significant on a local, but also a national level.

 Otis L. Branson was a banker and attorney from Osmond, Nebraska, who left his law practice and business interests to move to Mitchell in 1900 to take control of the struggling First National Bank.
 According to his biography in “Who’s Who of South Dakota” written by O.W Coursey and published by the Argus Leader in 1913, Branson was able to quickly raise the deposits of the bank to $550,000.
 He sold his interests in the First National Bank in 1915 and laid plans to open the O.L.
 Branson Company bank.
 He persuaded another former partner in the First National Bank, my grandfather, to build a suitable building for his new enterprise.
 The building was built for a reported total cost of $10,500.

 According to “The History of The Mitchell Banks and their Notable Presidents” self published in 2006 by local historian Garvin Bertsch, construction on the building was completed by April 1, 1917 although the bank didn’t hold a grand opening until sometime later as all the furniture hadn’t yet arrived.